-According to the official Mel & Kim fan club, back in 1987, the sisters multi-platinum début album was recorded between mid 1986 and early 1987, & was originally planned as an 8-track release with '6 strong dance tracks and two solo ballads - one sung by Mel and the other by Kim.'
-This plan was eventually changed and the final release features nine tracks and only one ballad – More Than Words Can Say.
-(Only recently revealed by the lady herself to be Kim's solo track with Mel singing with her on the chorus and backing vocals.)
+According to the official Mel & Kim fan club, back in 1987, the sisters multi-platinum début album was recorded between mid 1986 and early 1987, and was originally planned as an 8-track release, with '6 strong dance tracks and two solo ballads - one sung by Mel and the other by Kim.'
+This plan was eventually changed, and the final release features nine tracks and only one ballad – More Than Words Can Say. (later revealed by the lady herself, to be Kim's solo track, with Mel singing with her on the chorus and backing vocals.)
 Nick East exclusively informed melandkim.com that Mel's solo track was originally planned to be Feel A Whole Lot Better, though this was eventually recorded by both girls with a view to possibly release it as a future single.
-Kim said at the time"My favorite tracks are, 'I'm The One Who really loves You' and the title track F.L.M.
+Kim said at the time"My favorite tracks are, 'I'm The One Who Really Loves You' and the title track F.L.M.
 There is a strong possibility that one of these two could be our third single."

 Eventually going platinum, F.L.M. stayed in the UK album charts for around 6 months clocking up sales of over 400,000 in Britain alone, and in excess of 3 million sales worldwide.